benjymous/annotations/sandman/sandman.42.md

 - #### Panel 4

   **Squidging**: Childish slang for squeezing.

-Note this balloon should be multicolored.
+  > [oops] Another balloon that was miscolored in early editions - it is multicolored in later ones.

 - #### Panel 9